 Developer: Project Moon Publisher: Project Moon

 What would happen if you combined Cabin in the Woods, the SCP Foundation, and Fallout Shelter?
 You’d get the chaos that is Lobotomy Corporation, a rogue-lite simulation game teaming with dozens of different monsters.

 As an administrator of Lobotomy Corporation, you’re tasked with managing the Abnormalities that are being used as a new energy source.
 It’s a zany concept, but it works in the quirky world of Lobotomy Corporation.

 There is a lot to maintaining order, especially as you collect more monstrous Abnormalities.
 Lobotomy Corporation has a steep learning curve, but the fun of understanding and interacting with your collection of monsters will keep you engaged as you work through the many mechanics.

 With so many Abnormalities in your lab, disasters are inevitable, and that’s where the real fun strikes.
 Picture the Raider attacks in Fallout Shelter, just a lot more involved.
 With the rogue’s gallery of monsters in Lobotomy Corporation, you’ll feel like you’re still facing new challenges well into your time with this shambolic game.

 For a game to succeed largely on its narrative, it must remain engaging from start to finish.
 Thanks to a haunting atmosphere, a chilling soundtrack, and great storytelling, Paratropic doesn’t need to rely on beautiful environments and deep gameplay.
-It’s an ugly game, but there is something about the pixelated characters and world that works into the game’s elements of horror.
+It’s an ugly game, but there is something about the pixelated characters and world that works with Paratopic’s elements of horror.

 Paratropic features three intersecting stories with their own horrific themes.
 It’s difficult to get into each of them without spoiling some of the finer moments of the game’s plot, so we’ll just say that each one is just as twisted as the next.